 Should You Replace A Motorcycle Helmet If Dropped?

 If you do a thorough inspection of it and all seems well, there’s generally no reason to replace it.
-Even the Snell Foundation doesn’t recommend replacing your helmet after a simple drop.
+Even the Snell Foundation doesn’t suggest replacing your helmet after a simple drop.

 If you get yourself involved in an accident, even a minor one where there is an impact involved, even if that seems minor as well, you should go ahead and replace it.
 If you panic and replace your helmet over simple drops, you’ll find yourself wearing a new helmet every other month or so.